-- Barton Highway Improvement Strategy (partial funding) to support duplication works and improve safety and efficiency. - Kings Highway works package (partial funding) to further improve the east-west corridor between the ACT and the NSW South Coast. - Mitchell Highway works package (partial funding) to improve safety and efficiency between Bathurst and Dubbo. - New England Highway works package between Wingen and Branxton to support freight movements to the Port of Newcastle. - Newell Highway works package to support safe and reliable HPV access and use. - Pacific Highway upgrades (Coffs Harbour Bypass and extension to Raymond Terrace). - Picton Road upgrade (four-lane divided highway with provision to upgrade to six lanes). - Princes Highway Upgrade Program (partial funding) to improve project business cases for the NSW Government.
+- Princes Highway Upgrade Program from Jervis Bay to the Victorian border (partial funding) to improve project business case for the NSW Government. - Newell Highway works package to support safe and reliable HPV access and use, including Flood Mitigation works. - New England Highway bypasses at Singleton, Muswellbrook and Tenterfield to improve passenger and freight movement through these towns. - New England Highway works package between Wingen and Branxton to support freight movements to the Port of Newcastle. - Barton Highway Improvement Strategy (partial funding) to support duplication works and improve safety and efficiency. - Kings Highway works package (partial funding) to further improve the east-west corridor between the ACT and the NSW South Coast. - Mitchell Highway works package (partial funding) to improve safety and efficiency between Bathurst and Dubbo. - Additional road funding to advance duplication of the Great Western Highway from Katoomba to Lithgow. - Picton Road upgrade (four-lane divided highway with provision to upgrade to six lanes).

 These significant road projects together will assist in transforming the safety and efficiency of major regional roads throughout NSW.
-While meaningful investments have been committed to these assets, particularly over the past decade, greater funding is required to future proof these roads to support the safe and efficient movement of people and goods.
+While meaningful investments have been committed to these assets, particularly over the past decade, greater funding is required to futureproof these roads to support the safe and efficient movement of people and goods.